reactuate/reactuate/README.md

 ## Managing effects

 When asynchronous (thunk middleware) action creates are getting too complex, it's a sign that it's time to manage effects in an orchestrated way.
-We are using [redux-saga](https://github.com/yelouafi/redux-saga), [redux-saga@0.4.1](# ":|dependency") for that.
+We are using [redux-saga](https://github.com/yelouafi/redux-saga), [npm|redux-saga@0.4.1](# "push:") for that.

 <!--+ [createSaga.js]() -->
 ```js